lakithasahan/pytorch_deep_learning/README.md

 ## As you can observe from the above nn structure we need to define few levels(Input,Hidden and Output).

-**Step 1**- You need to make a Forward pass,Inputs should be multiply elements wise with the initaly initialised random weights w1 at        the 1st layer then output from that layer should passed through a activation function such as RELU to the next layer to multiply with the next layer with predefined weights w2 to obtain the initial prediction output.
+**Step 1**- You need to make a Forward pass,Inputs should be multiply elements wise with the initially initialised random weights w1 at        the 1st layer then output from that layer should passed through a activation function such as RELU to the next layer to multiply with the next layer with predefined weights w2 to obtain the initial prediction output.

-**Step 2**- Now you need find the Loss of data by compairing predicted output in step 1 with the desired output it should deliver.
+**Step 2**- Now you need find the Loss of data by comparing predicted output in step 1 with the desired output it should deliver.

 **Step 3**- In this step we need to compute the gradients of w1 and w2 with respect to loss calculated in above step.